Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber: The TPC prototype and the beam test setup

-The TPC was placed inside a box made of composite polyester-aluminum sheets, serving as a Faraday cage, with shielded feedthroughs for high voltage, power, gas and GridPix data.
+The TPC was placed inside a box made of composite polyester-aluminum sheets, serving as a Faraday cage, with shielded feed-throughs for high voltage, power, gas, and GridPix data.
+Two windows were cut in the box to allow the beam to go through without being perturbed.

-A mixture of helium and isobutane was prepared using two mass-flow controllers, the relative response of which was calibrated to 1~\% accuracy against a reference mixture having $(9.8 \pm 0.1)~\%$ isobutane concentration, by means of a Teledyne 7300A infrared gas analyzer.
-Consequently, the isobutane concentration in the TPC for the 90:10 mixture, for example, can be quoted as $(10.0 \pm 0.1)~\%$.
-The gas was fed into the chamber with a flow rate around 200~sccm, while an electronic flow control valve on the gas outlet regulated the pressure inside the chamber at 70~Pa above the atmospheric pressure, which was observed to vary between 970 and 982 mbar during the data taking.
+A mixture of helium and isobutane was obtained using two mass-flow controllers.
+Before installing the TPC for the data taking, their relative response was calibrated to 1~\% accuracy against a reference mixture having $(9.8 \pm 0.1)~\%$ isobutane concentration, by means of a Teledyne 7300A infrared gas analyzer.
+Consequently, the isobutane concentration for the 90:10 mixture, for example, can be quoted as $(10.0 \pm 0.1)~\%$.
+During the data taking, the mixture was prepared and fed into the chamber with a flow rate of around 12~sl/h, while an electronic flow control valve on the gas outlet regulated the pressure inside the chamber at \SI{0.7}{\milli\bar} above the atmospheric pressure, which was observed to vary between \SI{970}{\milli\bar} and \SI{982}{\milli\bar}.

-The TPC was installed on the $\pi$M1 beam line at PSI, to be exposed to positrons, pions and muons with momenta from 100 to 150~MeV/$c$.
-The specifications of the beam line can be found in~\cite{piM1}.
-The beam was impinging on a 0.5~mm thick scintillating counter, read out by a SiPM array, positioned adjacent to the upstream entrance window of the chamber.
-A 2~cm thick scintillating counter, read out by a PMT, was positioned immediately adjacent to the downstream exit window.
-The two counters would therefore intersect all incoming and outgoing trajectories of particles which could traverse the TPC within the acceptance of the GridPix sensor.
+The specifications of the $\pi$M1 beamline, where the TPC was tested, can be found in~\cite{piM1}.
+The beam was impinging on a 0.5~mm thick scintillating counter, read out by a Silicon Photomultiplier (SiPM) array, positioned adjacent to the upstream entrance window of the chamber.
+A 2~cm thick scintillating counter, read out by a Photomultiplier Tube (PMT), was positioned immediately adjacent to the downstream exit window.
+The two counters would therefore intersect all incoming and outgoing trajectories of particles that could traverse the TPC within the acceptance of the GridPix sensor.
 The apparatus was approximately aligned to have the beam parallel to the anode plane and approximately aligned above the GridPix sensor.
 A vertical translation stage allowed the distance between the beam and the GridPix to be adjusted.